Duan-JM/awesome-papers-fewshot/README.md

     * Little better than LEO

 - [x] [NIPS 2018] Delta-encoder: an effective sample synthesis method for few-shot object recognition
+- [x] [ICLR 2019] Meta-learning with differentiable closed-form solvers
+    * Teach to use tradional machining learning methods
+    * Most likely no good than LEO

 ## Generative Based Few-shot Learning